Linear algebra and group theory: 16d. Standard estimates

 Here $1=\sum P_{2\lambda}$ is the standard partition of unity associated to the Young diagrams having $k/2$ boxes, and the coefficients $f_N(\lambda)$ are those in the statement.
 Now since we have $Tr(P_{2\lambda})=f^{2\lambda}$, this gives the result.
 See \cite{bcu}, \cite{zin}. \end{proof}

-Finally, no book about groups and algebra would be complete without some quantum groups and algebra at the end.
-Unfortunately, we are here, with our Gram determinants, into quite advanced things, and so we will have to trick a bit, and take some dirty shortcuts.
-Instead of formulating a theorem, let us start with a definition:
+Finally, since it is late, and time to sleep, and no algebra book would be complete without some quantum groups at the end, let us discuss this.
+Unfortunately, we are here, with our Gram determinants, into quite advanced things, so we will have to trick a bit, and take some dirty shortcuts.
+Let us start with a definition, informal as they come:

 \begin{definition} In analogy with the fact that $S_N,O_N$ are easy, coming from $P,P_2$, let us denote by $S_N^+,O_N^+$ the formal objects associated to $NC,NC_2$. \end{definition}